patconnole/openc2_companion/README.md

 Instead, everything related to Transfer Protocol, Serialization, Commands and even Device is abstractly defined or referenced in the OpenC2 Language.
 This way a system of Producers and Consumers could be OpenC2 compliant no matter if they're using HTTPS, MQTT, JSON, CBOR, running on a VM, Mac-Mini, or Physical Router, etc. The specific Transfer, Serialization, and set of Commands are composed together with their own specs, and OpenC2 doesn't tell you what to run it all on.

 BECAUSE OF THIS, YOU WILL OFTEN FEEL LIKE YOU'RE MISSING CONCRETE DEFINITIONS OF WHAT OPENC2 IS.
 You will never find one document that tells you everything you need.
 Instead, you need to know your Transfer, Serialization, Commands, and what they're all running on ahead of time, and figure out how they work together yourself.
+If you are familiar with abstract interfaces in programming, you might feel right at home.

 # Message: Command or Response